-Sales to our five largest advertisers comprised approximately 11% of total brand advertising revenues for 2016, compared to 10% and 8%, respectively, for 2015 and 2014.
-As of December 31, 2016, 2015 and 2014, we recorded \$12.3 million, \$21.4 million and \$24.5 million, respectively, of receipts in advance from advertisers.
-As of December 31, 2016, we had obligations to provide, and advertisers had obligations to purchase, advertising services under existing contracts in the amount of \$10.1 million, which are required to be provided during the year ending December 31, 2017.
+Sales to our five largest advertisers and advertising agencies comprised approximately 23% of total brand advertising revenues for 2017, compared to 19% and 26%, respectively, for 2016 and 2015.
+As of December 31, 2017, 2016 and 2015, we recorded \$13.4 million, \$12.3 million and \$21.4 million, respectively, of receipts in advance from advertisers.
+As of December 31, 2017, we had obligations to provide, and advertisers had obligations to purchase, advertising services under existing contracts in the amount of \$7.6 million that are required to be provided during the year ending December 31, 2018.

-Search and Search-related Revenues, Generated by Sogou
+Search and Search-related advertising Revenues, Generated by Sogou

-Revenues from search and search-related services were \$597.1 million for 2016, compared to \$539.5 million and \$357.8 million, respectively, for 2015 and 2014, representing a year-on-year growth rate of 11% and 51%, respectively, for 2016 and 2015.

-The increase in revenues from search and search-related services was mainly attributable to an increase in revenues from pay-for-click services.
+Revenues from search and search-related advertising services were \$801.2 million for 2017, compared to \$597.1 million and \$539.5 million, respectively, for 2016 and 2015.
+The year over year increase from 2016 to 2017 was mainly due to healthy traffic growth and improved monetization on mobile devices.

-Revenues from pay-for-click services accounted for approximately 82% of the total search and search-related revenues for 2016, compared to 82% and 80%, respectively, for 2015 and 2014.
-The growth in revenues from pay-for-click services was principally attributable to an increase in the number of paid clicks, offset by depreciation of the RMB against the U.S. dollar.
-Paid clicks increased by approximately 21% and 39%, respectively, driven by growth in mobile search traffic, for 2016 and 2015, compared to the prior year.
+The increase in revenues from search and search-related advertising services was mainly attributable to an increase in revenues from auction-based pay-for-click services.
+Revenues from auction-based pay-for-click services accounted for approximately 83% of the total search and search-related advertising revenues for 2017, compared to 78% and 77%, respectively, for 2016 and 2015.